Shorea superba

-Shorea superba is a species of plant in the family Dipterocarpaceae.
+Shorea superba is a species of flowering plant in the family Dipterocarpaceae.
+It is a tree endemic to Borneo.

+The species first described by Colin Fraser Symington in 1960.
 The species name is derived from Latin (superbus = magnificent) and refers to the stature and elegance of the tree.

 Description

 It is a vast emergent tree, growing to 75 m tall, the tallest measured specimen is 84.4 m tall in the Tawau Hills National Park, in Sabah.

 Distribution

 The species is found in mixed dipterocarp forest on well-structured clay soils in moist areas.
 It is endemic to Borneo, where it is threatened by habitat loss.